 All the boys in lower school will study Food Technology following the National Curriculum.
 Pupils will be taught in groups of up to 20 and through a carousel system, they will undertake a number of practical tasks and a final assessment.
 At the end of Key Stage 3 pupils will be able to opt to take Food Technology GCSE AQA at Key Stage 4.

-Mrs C Mossop Head of Food Technology
+Mrs C Mossop Teacher (Year 11) Food Technology

 BA Liverpool John Moores, PGCE in Design Technology (Food and Textiles)